 - You have a medium risk for heart disease

-If you have a high risk for heart disease and your LDL cholesterol stays high even with statin treatment, your provider may consider these drugs in addition to statins:
+If you have heart disease or diabetes or a high risk for these conditions and your LDL cholesterol remains high even with statin treatment, your provider may suggest you also take one of these medicines:

 - Ezetimibe